ericanastas/deploy-google-app-script-action/readme.md

    1. Create a new deployment with `clasp deploy` or on https://scripts.google.com.
    2. FInd the deploymen id with `clasp deployments` or checking the projet settings on https://scripts.google.com.
 2. Add the desired deployment id to a secret naned `DEPLOYMENT_ID`
+## Usage

+- Pushing to either the `main` or `develop` branches on github will automatically trigger the workflow to push the code `https://scripts.google.com`
+- In addition, pushing to `main` will also deploy the scrip to the deployment specified by the `DEPLOYMENT_ID` secret.

 ## Related Issues

 - [Provide instructions for deploying via CI #707](https://github.com/google/clasp/issues/707)